-- To minimize traveling costs during data collection since most schools are far. - The data will be restricted to only those students taking both Physics and computer. - The study will be limited to scores of the last three years i.e. 2002, 2003 and 2004.
+• To minimize traveling costs during data collection since most schools are far.

+- The data will be restricted to only those students doing both Physics and Mathematics. - The schools sampled will be those which offer Physics for the KCSE examination. - The study will be limited to scores of the last three years i.e. 2005, 2006 and 2007.